 CHS Guidance Notes and Indicators

 The CHS Guidance Notes and Indicators is a supplement to the Core Humanitarian Standard on Quality and Accountability.
 The guidance is aimed at all humanitarian actors and organisations involved in planning, managing or implementing a humanitarian response including staff and volunteers of local, national and international agencies.
 It may also be used by government agencies and local authorities and adapted for use with affected communities.
-A two-month consultation on the CHS Guidance Notes and Indicators took place from 30 April to 30 June 2015.
-The draft tool is available for download here and a timeline for the development process is available here.
-The final version will be made available in coming months.
+The consultation on the CHS Guidance Notes and Indicators took place from 30 April to 30 June 2015.

 You can download branded materials on the CHS including the logo, posters and diagrams on the Standard and Nine Commitments here.